oracle/terraform-provider-oci/website/docs/r/ocvp_sddc.html.markdown

 	* `initial_cluster_configurations` - (Required) The configurations for Clusters initially created in the SDDC.
 		* `capacity_reservation_id` - (Optional) The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the Capacity Reservation.
 		* `compute_availability_domain` - (Required) The availability domain to create the Cluster's ESXi hosts in.
 For multi-AD Cluster deployment, set to `multi-AD`.
+		* `datastore_cluster_ids` - (Optional) A list of datastore clusters.
 		* `datastores` - (Optional) A list of datastore info for the Cluster.
 This value is required only when `initialHostShapeName` is a standard shape.
 			* `block_volume_ids` - (Required) A list of [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm)s of Block Storage Volumes.
 			* `datastore_type` - (Required) Type of the datastore.
 		* `display_name` - (Optional) A descriptive name for the Cluster.
-Cluster name requirements are 1-16 character length limit, Must start with a letter, Must be English letters, numbers, - only, No repeating hyphens, Must be unique within the region.
+Cluster name requirements are 1-22 character length limit, Must start with a letter, Must be English letters, numbers, - only, No repeating hyphens, Must be unique within the region.
 Avoid entering confidential information.
 		* `esxi_hosts_count` - (Required) The number of ESXi hosts to create in the Cluster.
 You can add more hosts later (see [CreateEsxiHost](https://docs.cloud.oracle.com/iaas/api/#/en/vmware/20200501/EsxiHost/CreateEsxiHost)).
 Creating a Cluster with a ESXi host count of 1 will be considered a single ESXi host Cluster.

 			**Note:** If you later delete EXSi hosts from a production Cluster to total less than 3, you are still billed for the 3 minimum recommended ESXi hosts.
 Also, you cannot add more VMware workloads to the Cluster until it again has at least 3 ESXi hosts.